t3-oss/create-t3-app/www/src/pages/en/usage/next-auth.md

 };
 ```

 1. Create a tRPC middleware that checks if the user is authenticated.
-The middleware is then passed to the `protectedProcedure`, meaning that callers must be authenticated, or else an error will be thrown which can be appropriately handled by the client.
+We then use the middleware in a `protectedProcedure`.
+Any caller to these procedures must be authenticated, or else an error will be thrown which can be appropriately handled by the client.

 ```ts:server/trpc/trpc.ts
 const isAuthed = t.middleware(({ ctx, next }) => {